W Idioms

 - without further talk

-Without further ado they ended the meeting and began to serve coffee.
+Without further ado they ended the meeting.

 without question